stevejhiggs/gulp-webpack-typescript-pipeline/README.md

 e.g:

-given a `tsconfig.json` that looks like:
+given a `tsconfig.json` in the project root folder that contains:

 ```
 {